 To prevent this from happening, nest INDIRECT in the ROW function and your array formula will always remain correct, no matter how many rows are inserted or deleted:

-Here's a couple more examples of using INDIRECT and ROW in conjunction with the SUM and SUMIF functions: How to sum the largest or smallest numbers in a range.
+Here's a couple more examples of using INDIRECT and ROW in conjunction with the LARGE function: How to sum N largest numbers in a range.

 You can use Excel INDIRECT together with the ADDRESS function to get a value in a certain cell on the fly.